 Whitman in China Teaching Program

-Whitman in China English teaching and intern positions last one academic year beginning in late August and ending by mid-July.
+Whitman in China English teaching positions last one academic year beginning in late August and ending by mid-July.
 Typically WIC teachers are assigned to teach undergraduate and graduate courses in English conversation, writing, American culture, English literature, or business English.
 The teaching load is 12-16 class hours per week.

 Compensation, provided by the Chinese university and Whitman College, includes the following:

 - Monthly salary to cover basic living expenses in China

 - Apartment on campus or housing stipend (varies by university)

 - Roundtrip international airfare stipend for travel from the U.S. to China

 - Visa and travel stipend to help cover expenses such as immunizations, visa fees, medical exam, and hotels in transit